4GeeksAcademy/blog/blog/how-to-pay-a-coding-bootcamp-2022.md

-## Unemployed or Underemployed
+## How to apply if you are Unemployed or Underemployed

-We have partnered with Clark University to offer and bring their Tech Booost Program to 4Geeks Academy students.
+We have partnered with [Clark University](https://www.clarku.edu/) to offer and bring their Tech Booost Program to 4Geeks Academy students.
 If you have a work permit in the US and you are unemployed or underemployed (ask for clarifications if needed, but look below for more info), you can get a scholarship for up to $4000 that will be applied to your tuition at 4Geeks.

 It can be applied to any of pur programs.
-For example, if you are applying to become software developer (full-stack program), and you get accepted as part of the Tech Boost Scholarship Program (you can apply here), your tuition will be reduced $4000.
+For example, if you are applying to [become software developer](https://4geeksacademy.com/us/coding-bootcamps/software-engineer-bootcamp/?utm_source=careerkarma&utm_campaign=careerkarma) (full-stack program), and you get accepted as part of the Tech Boost Scholarship Program (you can apply here), your tuition will be reduced $4000.
 That means that if you enroll now (by the moment we posted this article, our tuition for the whole program is equal to $9999), you could only pay $5999 for everything that we offer at 4Geeks: